 - PRINCE2 is adaptable to suit the needs of every project.
 Do you have big and small projects running within your company?
 Projects that are simple or complex?

 PRINCE2 is flexible and adaptable in numerous ways.
 As a result, it is increasingly being used for projects that are of any scale.
 This means no matter how big or small, how simple or complex a project is within your company, the PRINCE2 method can be adapted to suit each one of them.
 This one size fits all benefit can be a great solution to all your future project needs.

 - PRINCE2 has an in-built mechanism for continued improvement.
 Does your company learn from their mistakes when it comes to working on projects?
 Do they identify where they went wrong so they can avoid these mistakes next time?

 We all know it’s good to learn from our mistakes.
 Learning from our mistakes allows us to improve and make things better.
-With the PRINCE2 method it encourages continued improvement, by reporting lessons learned and basing all your planning upon the proper evaluation and analysis of previous lessons it allows your company to continuously improve.
+The PRINCE2 method learnt at PRINCE2 Foundation it encourages continued improvement, by reporting lessons learned and basing all your planning upon the proper evaluation and analysis of previous lessons it allows your company to continuously improve.

 - PRINCE2 can work with other methods such as Agile.
 Does your company currently use Agile?

 PRINCE2 works well with the Agile method you may be using on your company software projects.
 PRINCE2 provides a framework for project managers to track the construction and delivery of products against a plan.
 The Agile method is about constructing software in a more responsive, customer-focused way, with an emphasis on built-in quality.
 The beauty is you can use PRINCE2 to manage the project and your Agile methods to write the software.

 - Key dates are outlined so management know when they need to get involved.
 Is your company clear on when important steps are happening within their projects?
 Do management know when they must step in and get involved?